SNAP Benefits in Indiana: How to Apply and Qualify

 EBT Deposit Schedule in Indiana

-In Indiana, SNAP benefits are deposited between the 5th and 23rd of each month.
-Your specific payment date is based on the first letter of your last name, which helps you anticipate when funds will arrive.
+In Indiana, your SNAP benefits are deposited onto your Hoosier Works EBT card between the 5th and 23rd of each month.
+The exact date is based on the first letter of your last name.

 You can find your specific payment date in our Indiana deposit schedule.